 Guidance on Signature Matching for Pennsylvania Voters:

-If you are worried you do not remember your signature, re-register to vote at pennvotes.org/register before the registration deadline.
+If you are worried you do not remember your signature and do not want your signatures to appear mismatched, re-register to vote at pennvotes.org/register before the registration deadline.

 More specific information on signature matching for the May 2021 election will be posted as it becomes available.